 6. Frontman 10G

-Fender’s Frontman series of amps seems to have fallen out of favor over the last few years.
+Fender’s Frontman series of amps seems to have fallen out of favor over the last few years, with the exceptions being modern musicians like Steve Lacy.
 I actually still own a Frontman 65R, so I was quite interested to check out the Frontman 10G.

 I will get this out right now, this is a practice amp.
 Nothing more, nothing less.
 It is very limited in both features and sound.